robikovacs/robikovacs/README.md

 ### 👋 Hi, I'm Robert Kovacs

-I am a driven software engineer with over 7️⃣ years of experience in architecting, designing and implementing software for online businesses worldwide.
-Always eager to learn more, with an outside-the-box mindset that helps me find creative and cost-saving solutions to real-life problems.
+I’m an experienced, fast-moving product-focused software engineer who loves ideating on and implementing new features from 0 to 1.

 #### My key skills